jgarci321/git-test1/README.md

-Hopefully this distracts me from the pain.
+I'm slowly figuring this out.